This Is How Much Weight You Need on the Leg Press for Stronger Legs

 Advertisement

-Then, once this weight and rep range starts to feel comfortable, you can increase your weight gradually, adding small increments of weight each set or workout, depending on your comfort level.
+Then, once this weight and rep range start to feel comfortable, you can increase your weight gradually, adding small increments of weight each set or workout, depending on your comfort level.
 You want to increase toward a weight that's challenging but doesn't cause you to break down in form (this helps you avoid injuries).

-"You should be able to do complete the final 'working set' and only have 1 to 2 repetitions in reserve, meaning you were close to your maximum effort but did not reach a point of [form breakdown] where injury may be a risk," Becourtney says.
+"You should be able to complete the final 'working set' and only have 1 to 2 repetitions in reserve, meaning you were close to your maximum effort but did not reach a point of [form breakdown] where injury may be a risk," Becourtney says.

 As you get stronger, you can increase your weight or reps depending on your goals.
 If you're looking to build muscular endurance (which is especially helpful if you play a sport), you can increase your reps gradually up to 30, according to the ACE.